I love to share advice and tips gleaned from my own experiences.

 This app can be downloaded for free on the Android and IOS app store.
 You need to register with your email after you have done a few trial lessons on the app.
 This app is then free to use and there is no charge.

-It does ask the leaner to view videos after some lesson to earn points.
+It does ask the learner to view videos after some lessons to earn points.
 This app is very good for beginners.
-It's very easy to follow and very user friendly.
-This app teaches the leaner how to speak, understand and write words, phrases and sentences.
+It's very easy to follow and very user-friendly.
+This app teaches the learner how to speak, understand and write words, phrases, and sentences.

 For each question, choose the best answer.
 The answer key is below.